mozilla/addons-server/docs/topics/development/building_and_running_services.md

 Avoid using `docker system prune` as it does not clear the specific builder cache.

+### Docker Ignore

+Our [.dockerignore](../../../.dockerignore) file is used to ignore files and directories that should not be included in the build context.
+This is useful to reduce the final image size and speed up the build process.

+Because our image copies all files in the repository to the image, any time even one character in those files changes, the entire stage is busted and all files are re-copied.
+This can take 10-30 seconds.
+Ignoring files that are irrelevant reduces the number of times this happens and speeds up the build process.

+All files included in the .dockerignore are files we explicitly do not need in production containers.

+Docker ignore is "ignored" during development as we always mount the host repository into the container at runtime.

+> NOTE: Our dockerignore file is a superset of our gitignore file.
+Any files included in gitignore should also be included in dockerignore.
+> dockerignore also includes extra files we do checkin to git but do not need in production containers.
+E.g .github directory containing github actions files.

 ## Managing Containers

 Managing the Docker containers for the **addons-server** project involves using Makefile commands to start, stop, and interact with the services.